Thomas-Walker-Lynch/DA2X/doc/context.md

       cend
     }
 ````
-Here push and pop are gasket conveyances.
+Here push and pop are gasket sequences.
 They actually receive the arguments
 on p1, and they ignore p0.
 The p1 args are the size of the push or pop, and
-the conveyance to come after.
-After the push or pop, they convey the conveyance
+the sequence to come after.
+After the push or pop, they continue the sequence
-argument, and as the p0 pad is unchanged the new conveyance receives its arguments.
+argument, and as the p0 pad is unchanged the new sequence receives its arguments.

 This is very close to an encapsulated function; however there is no trampoline.
 It is a
 sort of ‘this is how you wire it up’ for the compiler, and then a direct run
 at run time.

-## Conveyance encapsulation using generic cx_alloc and cx_dealloc
+## Sequence encapsulation using generic cx_alloc and cx_dealloc

 The problem with stack usage is that it has to occur in order.
 It is difficult
 for a processor to execute ahead, or for an optimizer to move code around the